syncfusion-content/uwp-docs/uwp/Charts/Legend.md

 ![Legend support in UWP Chart](Legend_images/legend_overview.png)

-Each legend composed of the following parts:
+Each legend is composed of the following parts:

 ![Legend support in UWP Chart](Legend_images/legend_overview_1.png)